Reading Kindly With Kiddos

 - (After) What was your favorite part about this book?

 Choosing quality picture books starts kids on a lifelong love of reading and instills a love of narrative and an appreciation of art.
-To find books that promote kindness, compassion, and empathy, as well as diversity and inclusion, we recommend looking at the American Library Association’s lists of award-winning picture books, including the Caldecott, Newbery, Coretta Scott King, Pura Belpre, and Stonewall awards.
+To find books that promote kindness, compassion, and empathy, we recommend looking at the American Library Association’s lists of award-winning picture books, including the Caldecott, Newbery, Coretta Scott King, Pura Belpre, and Stonewall awards.

 It's worth noting too that picture books are not just for kids anymore.
 Educators have been using them successfully in the middle and high school classrooms because they are accessible, offer great ways to teach literary devices like rhyme, meter, and symbolism, and they are powerfully accessible visual texts that translate important moments in history using color, texture, shape, size, and placement.